UnivLille-Meta/Miage23/Groups/G15/report-week02.md

 ## Write small code examples

 For the examples ,I think about how to implement some boolean methods (or: , ifTrue:ifFalse:, |) To implement the booleans methods , we have to implement them in class True and also in class False.
-Each class have this own definition.
+Each class have his own definition.
 So depend to the receiver , the right method is called .

 False >> or: aBlock